Man killed after trailer crashes off Pennsylvania Turnpike bridge: Police

 BRISTOL TOWNSHIP, Pennsylvania (WPVI) -- A man is dead after a crash on the Pennsylvania Turnpike in Bristol Township, Bucks County.

-State Police say the truck, carrying trailers, crashed through a guardrail and down an embankment.
+Officials say the truck, carrying trailers, crashed through a guardrail and went down an embankment.

 The 49-year-old victim died from injuries sustained in the crash.

-Emergency crews were on scene for several hours working to clear debris.
+Emergency crews were on the scene for several hours working to clear debris.

 The crash remains under investigation.